 As part of our ongoing exploration of community, we endeavor to explore, challenge, and transcend fears and beliefs that are common cultural barriers to connection and community.
 These include beliefs in lack of time, lack of money, and fears of responsibility, rejection, and/or trusting others.

 The principles and practices of permaculture are at the heart of our ecovillage and our plans for the future.
-In keeping with this, we weigh long-term environmental impacts as we decide how to create our village.
+In keeping with this, we weigh long-term environmental impacts as we decide how to nourish and grow our village.
 We support each other in making sound day-to-day living choices that reduce our impact on the earth.

 We recycle, reuse, and share resources whenever possible.
 We engage in ecologically and socially sustainable practices to meet our needs.
 We encourage alternative means of transportation, particularly walking, biking, and public transportation.
 We foster cottage industries, home offices, and artistic endeavors.

-We embrace diversity in race, age, income level, sexual orientation, religious belief, ethnicity and physical ability.
+We embrace diversity in race, age, income level, education, sexual orientation, religious belief, ethnicity and physical ability.

 Safety and Trust